kiroxas/Rogue_BOI_Style/README.md

 Actually working on the game architecture !

 You can compile this project on your plateforme, by cloning it, then run "cmake ." and then "make".
-The programma executable should be in <the root folder where you cloned>/bin/Kirogame
+The program executable should be in <the root folder where you cloned>/bin/Kirogame